vctrubio/metana.io/modules/module-1/README.md

 ## ERC20 what is

 An ERC20 token is a standard for creating tokens on the Ethereum blockchain.
 It defines a set of rules that all Ethereum tokens must follow, ensuring compatibility with various services and wallets.

+- ~60% in gas fees, compared to 1/3 if sending ETH -interacting with different smart contract varies

 ### ERC20 Without God-Mode